 7 Disadvantages of Living Near the Beach

 Knowing the advantages of living near the beach can be a tantalizing prospect.
-Ocean views never go old and bright prospects for investment as a leisure resort destination.
+Ocean views never go old and bright opportunities for investment as a leisure resort destination.

-But as with anything in life, there are also a set of less desirable characteristics associated with living near the beach.
+But there is also a set of less desirable characteristics associated with living near the beach.

-Depending on where you are in the Philippines, calamities such as typhoons and flooding can occur everywhere.
-But damage can be more pronounced and risk is higher among those who live near rivers or large bodies of water especially when super typhoons strike.
+Depending on where you are in the Philippines, catastrophes such as typhoons and flooding can occur everywhere.
+But the damage can be more pronounced, and risk is higher among those who live near rivers or large bodies of water, especially when super typhoons strike.
 While we often enjoy the peaceful atmosphere in a serene beachfront life, we don’t want to witness the other side of nature.

 Sandy home floor

-Sand is a naturally occurring element in beaches and if you live near the beach, chances are you’ll get that sandy feel beneath your feet at home.
-White it’s more of annoying than destructive, you’d wish it was easy to get rid of grains of sand to keep your home neat and tidy, whether you have outdoor shower or not.
+Sand is a naturally occurring element in beaches, and if you live near the beach, chances are you’ll get that sandy feel beneath your feet at home.
+While it’s more annoying than destructive, you’d wish it was easy to get rid of grains of sand to keep your home neat and tidy.
+That’s whether you have an outdoor shower or not.

-In many cases, living in a beachfront property also exposes your vicinity to tourists and beach goers.
-This could easily translate to annoying noise all throughout the day and deep in the night, litterbugs and possibly intrusion of privacy from trespassers.
+In many cases, living in a beachfront property also exposes your vicinity to tourists and beachgoers.
+The natural attraction to the beach easily translates to unwanted sound and disturbance throughout the day, sometimes deep in the night.
+Worse, litterbugs and possibly intrusion of privacy from trespassers might also occur.

 Corrosive sea spray

-The salty air coming from sea breeze has corrosive properties that can cause damage to your home appliances such as refrigerator and electronic equipment.
+The salty air coming from the sea breeze has destructive properties that can cause damage to your home appliances such as refrigerators and electronic equipment.

 Costly preventive maintenance

-Development costs are also higher due to the previous point — additional expenses on preventive maintenance to increase lifespan of home equipment — plus costs in specialized sewerage system, as required by law.
+Development costs for beachfront properties are higher due to the extra expenses needed to extend their lifespan.
+Insulation from the impact of the sea breeze plus expenses in maintaining a specialized sewerage system, as required by law.

 Expensive insurance coverage